 The amounts listed in Table ES-1 were apportioned to each land use class based on the number of students generated from such residential land use.
 Thereafter, the school facilities cost impacts for each land use class were divided by the number of Future Units to calculate the school facilities cost impacts per residential unit.
-Table ES-2 lists the school facilities cost impacts per residential unit.
+Table ES-2 on the following page lists the school facilities cost impacts per residential unit.

-TOTAL SCHOOL FACILITIES COST IMPACTS PER RESIDENTIAL UNIT (2022\$)
+TOTAL SCHOOL FACILITIES COST IMPACTS PER RESIDENTIAL UNIT (2024\$)